brianglass/anastasis/files/lesser_hours.md

 Amen. ****

 Then the Kontakion of the day.
-On Sunday the YpakoÃ¯.
+On Sunday the Ypakoï.
 Then:

 *